calblueprint/phabricator-setup/README.md

 This should print a URL to your terminal.
 Follow the link, copy the code given, and paste it back in your terminal.

 ### Step 4: Configure local repo git conventions
 Luckily, this step is automated.
-Copy/paste the following into your terminal to curl and run an automated script that will set up your repo with some goodies that should streamline your workflow:
+Navigate to the root of your repo and copy/paste the following into your terminal to curl and run an automated script that will set up your repo with some goodies that should streamline your workflow:

 	curl https://raw.githubusercontent.com/calblueprint/phabricator-setup/master/bin/bp-phab-dev-setup.py > bp-phab-dev-setup.py && python bp-phab-dev-setup.py && (yes | rm -f bp-phab-dev-setup.py)